Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 </video>

-which I use to trigger the animation with an Intersection Observer that I’ll describe at the end of this post.
+.
+I will use this to trigger the animation with an intersection observer, which I'll describe at the end of this post.
 (Read more about the options for the video tag in the MDN Web Docs.)

 The two most important things are the order of the source tags and the type of each source.